icaven/glm/readme.md

 - length() member functions are constexpr #657
 - Added support of -Weverything with Clang #646
 - Improved exponential funtion test coverage
+- Enabled warnings as error with Clang unit tests

 #### Fixes:
 - Removed doxygen references to GTC_half_float which was removed in 0.9.4